strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 ### Using Docker

+To make development and testing easier, we've created Docker images for all of the tools we are testing against, so that you don't have to go through the process of installing them manually.

+For this to work, you need to have installed `docker` and `docker-compose` on your machine.

+Afterwards, just go to the respective sub-project (i.e. `cd maven`) and execute `docker-compose up`.

 Each module has a `docker-compose.yml` file.

 You can run all the tests (for all modules) like this: